frostbone25/Unity-FPS-Tutorial-Restored/README.md

 - **ART:** Utilizing the Post Processing Stack for post effects *(original image effects are discarded)*
 - **ART:** Replaced old water shader with a new simple custom water shader *(old water shader is discarded)*
 - **ART:** Particles have been rebuilt to utilize the Shuriken Particle System.
-- **CODE:** AI was mostly reworked to leverage the NavMesh Pathfinding system implemented since Unity 3.5
+- **CODE:** AI was mostly reworked to leverage the native NavMesh Pathfinding system implemented since Unity 3.5
 - **CODE:** AI had a couple of additions to enhance its functionality.
 For visibility Field of View, and NavMesh Raycasting have been implemented for improved target visibility.
-- **CODE:** Reworked Level Reloading/Switching to use the SceneManagement API *(instead of the old Application.Level)*
+- **CODE:** Reworked Level Reloading/Switching to use the native SceneManagement API *(instead of the old Application.Level)*
 - **LEVEL:** Reworked the level a bit to utilize all of the original assets, as well as adding more enemies and dynamic objects.

 ### Why?